 Instant oats – High glycemic index (79-83), highly processed, rapid glucose release.

-While steel-cut and rolled oats have a lower GI, instant oats can lead to blood sugar spikes, making them a less ideal choice for those managing blood glucose levels.
+While steel-cut oats and rolled oats have a lower GI, instant oats can lead to blood sugar spikes, making them a less ideal choice for those managing blood glucose levels.

 Does Oatmeal Spike Blood Sugar?
 What the Research Reveals